sigp/lighthouse/README.md

 We welcome new contributors and greatly appreciate the efforts from existing contributors.

-If you'd like to contribute to development on Lighthouse, we'd recommend checking for [issues on the lighthouse-libs repo](https://github.com/sigp/lighthouse-libs/issues) first, then checking the other repositories.
+If you'd like to contribute to development on Lighthouse, we recommend checking for [issues on the lighthouse-libs repo](https://github.com/sigp/lighthouse-libs/issues) first, then checking the other repositories.